 Stay away from salon treatments

 You should even avoid using hair sprays during the monsoons.
-Instead of this, you can pay a visit to a spa and pamper your hair with a good spa session.
+Instead of this, you can try these homemade hair masks to prevent hair fall in the comfort of your own home.

 What to do after getting drenched in rain?